A Deterministic Algorithm for Computing the Weight Distribution of Polar Codes: Abstract

 \section{Abstract}

-We present a \emph{deterministic} algorithm for computing the \emph{entire} weight distribution of polar codes.
-As the first step, we derive an efficient recursive procedure to compute the weight distributions that arise in successive cancellation decoding of polar codes \emph{along any decoding path}.
+In this work, we present a {deterministic} algorithm for computing the {entire} weight distribution of polar codes.
+As the first step, we derive an efficient recursive procedure to compute the weight distribution that arises in successive cancellation decoding of polar codes {along any decoding path}.
 This solves the open problem recently posed by Polyanskaya, Davletshin, and Polyanskii.
-Using this recursive procedure, we can compute the entire weight distribution of certain \emph{polar cosets} in time $O(n^2)$.
-Any polar code can be represented as a disjoint union of such cosets; moreover, this representation extends to polar codes with dynamically frozen bits.
-This implies that our methods can be also used to compute the weight distribution of polar codes with CRC precoding, of~pol\-arization-adjusted convolutional (PAC) codes and, in fact, general linear codes.
-However, the number of polar cosets in such representation \emph{scales exponentially} with a parameter introduced herein, which we call the \emph{mixing factor}.
-To reduce the exponential complexity of our algorithm, we make use of the fact that polar codes have a large automorphism group, which includes the lower-triangular affine group $\LTA(m,2)$.
-We prove that $\LTA(m,2)$ acts transitively on certain sets of monomials, thereby drastically reducing the number of polar cosets we need to evaluate.
-This complexity reduction makes it possible to compute the weight distribution of \emph{any polar code} of length up to $n=128$.
+Using this recursive procedure, at code length $n$, we can compute the weight distribution of any {\it polar cosets} in time $O(n^2)$.
+We show that any polar code can be represented as a disjoint union of such polar cosets; moreover, this representation extends to polar codes with dynamically frozen bits.
+However, the number of polar cosets in such representation {scales exponentially} with a parameter introduced herein, which we call the {\it mixing factor}.
+To upper bound the complexity of our algorithm for polar codes being decreasing monomial codes, we study the range of their mixing factors.
+We prove that among all decreasing monomial codes with rates at most 1/2, self-dual Reed-Muller codes have the largest mixing factors.
+To further reduce the complexity of our algorithm, we make use of the fact that, as decreasing monomial codes, polar codes have a large automorphism group.
+That automorphism group includes the block lower-triangular affine group (BLTA), which in turn contains the lower-triangular affine group (LTA).
+We prove that a subgroup of LTA acts transitively on certain subsets of decreasing monomial codes, thereby drastically reducing the number of polar cosets that we need to evaluate.
+This complexity reduction makes it possible to compute the weight distribution of polar codes at length $n=128$.